 The Big Difference Between Silicone and Glass Bongs

-The taste, smoothness and health benefits will always be greater with a glass bong than a silicone bong.
+The taste, smoothness and health benefits will always be greater with glass bongs than a silicone bong.
 Glass is the ideal material to smoke from and scientifically it's hard to imagine another element usurping glass as THE go-to for smoking cannabis.
 Silicone bongs have their place in the market, but it's a niche industry.
 For the big time travelers with little space and patience silicone makes a strong argument.
 We just don't recommend making a silicone bong your everyday piece.